jpetitcolas/jpetitcolas.github.com/_posts/2016-01-23-webpack-html-plugin-in-a-nutshell.md

 and cache-busting (thanks to the `hash` configuration property).

-Note that we have to relaunch Webpack as template changes are not taken into account by watching daemon.
+Note that we have to relaunch Webpack as template changes are not taken into account by the watch daemon.

 ### Passing Variables to our HTML Template

-If we wanted to specify other variables in our HTML, we just have to retrieve them directly using the `o.htmlWebpackPlugin.options` variable.
-For instance, let's consider we updated our configuration to add current environment to our config object:
+If we want to specify other variables in our HTML, we just have to retrieve them directly using the `o.htmlWebpackPlugin.options` variable.
+For instance, let's imagine that we updated our configuration to add current environment to our config object:

 ``` js